pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `config.oauthClientSecret` the secret configured for the client with pachd

 - `config.graphqlPort` the http port that the console service will be accessible on.

-- `config.oauthPachdClientID` the identifier for pachd's oauth client.

-- `config.pachdAddress` the address that console can access pachd at.
-It must be set if you install pachyderm in a different namespace than default.
-The format is `"pachd-peer.<namespace>.svc.cluster.local:30653"`

 ### etcd